ReeceGoding/Frustration-One-Year-With-R/README.md

     `?Extract` mentions it twice – but I challenge you to find it.
 I can see why it would be difficult to make a `$<-` with partial matching, but making `$<-`inconsistent with `$` is just laughable.

+In conclusion, once you know the difference between `["colname"]` and `[, "colname"]`, `$` is only useful if it’s making your code cleaner, saving you typing, or if you actually want the partial matching.
+Personally, I’m uncomfortable with the inherent risks of partial matching, so `$` is only really useful for interactive use and my IDE’s auto-completion.
+That might even be its intended job.
+But if that is the case, nobody warns you of it.

 ### Indistinguishable Errors